 St Joseph Bay State Buffer Preserve lands provide the opportunity for natural resource-based recreation.
 Multi-use trails are available for hiking, biking, horseback riding, bird watching, photography and nature study.
-Access to Deal Tract and a kayak launch may be found on Cape San Blas.

 Make sure to bring plenty of water, and remember cell phone reception is spotty.
 Some roads may be seasonally flooded, and biting insects may be numerous in the warmer months.
 Preserve lands are open to the public from sunrise until sunset daily.